 Post List

 To fix that, we’ll generate a list of posts using Assemble’s collections feature.
-Collections collate an array of pages to be used when generating lists.
-The pages collection is available by default and includes all of the pages in our current assembly.
+Collections collate an array of pages for use when generating lists.
+The pages collection is available by default and includes all the pages in our current assembly.

 src/content/index.md